Search And Seizure, Legal Or Illegal?

 - Homes and property

 I founded The Bailey Firm to help defend and protect my fellow New Jersey citizens.
-I advocate against illegal search and seizure to help preserve our civil rights as Americans.
+I advocate against illegal search and seizure.
 With in-depth knowledge of what is and is not legal in a search, I can build the best defense strategies for my clients.

 Was your traffic stop legal?
 Do not argue with the police.
 Give me a call so I can advise you of your rights.